CatChenal/mcce_dev/specs/Enforce_MCCE_formats.md

 raise ValueError(ERR_MSG_MS_FRMT_pf.format(msout_file)

-# Implementation note: the "_pf" ending in message variables indicate it is prepped for the
+# Implementation note: the "_pf" ending in a message variable indicate it is prepped for the
 # print `.format()` function: it contains the empty variable placeholder(s) "{}".
 ```